-Shouldn’t I Wait for the Weather Forecast to Book?
+Shouldn’t I wait for the weather forecast to book?

-Although we make every effort to accommodate last minute requests, but we have to turn down many requests.
+Although we make every effort to accommodate last-minute requests, we have to turn down many requests.
 You should book as soon as your plans are firm since the deposit is fully refundable if the weather is bad and we can’t arrange another mutually convenient time.

 How many people can Plan Sea carry?

-Would you Describe the Boat?
+Would you describe the boat?

 The boat is a 35-foot long vessel that is a classic New England boat.
 She is a Downeast lobster yacht style boat built in Maine.
 The 350HP turbocharged diesel engine allows the motor vessel to cruise at 15 knots or 17.3 MPH.
 The Downeast-style hull is very seaworthy and provides a soft ride in most sea conditions.
 These boats have proven to be efficient and safe during their years of service in the ocean off the Maine coast.

 There is a bathroom, wet bar, dining table, and cooler for guest use.
 The mahogany and teak-trimmed interior has loungy, comfortable seats.

 Before we purchased and renamed the vessel Plan Sea in 2014, she served as the offshore research vessel, Indigo, for the College of the Atlantic in Bar Harbor, Maine.
 We have completely retrofit the vessel with beautiful new furniture and wood to give her that yacht-like feel.